Rivalz-ai/ADCS-docs/Adaptor-Developer-Guide.md

 ## Conclusion

-By following this guide, you should now be able to create complex adaptor graphs that combine various providers and adaptors to process and format data for blockchain applications.
-Remember to design your graphs with modularity, reusability, and clear data flow in mind.
+By following this guide, you should now be able to create complex adaptor networks that combine various providers and adaptors to process and format data for blockchain applications.
+Remember to design your connections with modularity, reusability, and clear data flow in mind.
 The inclusion of core LLMs and static context provides additional flexibility and intelligence to your adaptors, enabling more sophisticated processing and decision-making capabilities.

 For multi-input adaptors, always include clear aggregation instructions in the static context to ensure inputs are combined correctly according to your specific requirements.
 By default, simple text concatenation is used for combining outputs, but you can specify more complex aggregation logic in the static context when needed.

-Always use unique, consistent IDs to ensure proper referencing between components in your adaptor graph.
+Always use unique, consistent IDs to ensure proper referencing between components in your adaptor network.